 Inclusive of Russia and its western and southern neighbors such as the Ukraine, Turkey, and the countries of Central Asia, Europe is distinguished by its recent centrality in world politics and role as trendsetter in global culture, diplomacy, and economy.

-Global is distinguished by an emphasis on the role of political economic drivers and their impact on order-making.
+Global is distinguished by an emphasis on the role of political and economic drivers and their impact on order-making.
 Special focus is given to identification and analysis of the actors, cross-border intersections, and new formations taking shape within and across national borders and world regions.
 These factors define some of the world’s greatest challenges and changes in political and economic power today.

 With vital connections and rivalries in both Asia and Europe, the Americas is distinguished by the diversity of its development trajectories and importance to global economic integration.

 Each Program of Concentration includes a required eight-week immersion during a student’s first summer at Lauder as well as two Lauder Intercultural Ventures (LIVs).
 These elements combine to create an integrated program that no international MBA curriculum alone can match.